-Over 1,200 students from local 3rd, 4th and 5th grade classes will attend the Outdoor Classroom in 2012.
+The Outdoor Classroom serves over 1,200 students from local 3rd, 4th, and 5th grade classes each year.
 The program is in such demand by local educators that it currently cannot accommodate all the requests from area teachers.

 Approximately one half of the students served by this program are classified as under-represented.

-Donations throughout the year support over one thousand 3rd, 4th and 5th grade students who participate in our outdoor education programs.
+Donations throughout the year support over 1,200 3rd, 4th and 5th grade students who participate in our outdoor education programs.
 Without the support of our donors, many of these young students would never experience a healthy, living, natural ecosystem.

 For your contributions in monetary awards, grants, and services, our sincere thanks to some of our donors: